simp/simp-doc/docs/user_guide/HOWTO/Configure_Ssh.rst

 * *No setting validation*:
     This parameter is **not validated**.
-Be careful to only specify settings that are allowed for your particular SSH daemon and avoid duplicate declaration of resources already specified.
+Be careful to only specify settings that are allowed for your particular SSH daemon and avoid duplicate declaration of settings already specified.
 Invalid options may cause the ``sshd`` service to fail on restart.
+Duplicate settings will result in duplicate Puppet resources (i.e., manifest compilation failures).

 * *No direct MATCH entry support*:
      Due to their complexity, ``Match`` entries are not supported.
 However, you can add them using the ``sshd_config_match`` resource from the `herculesteam-augeasproviders_ssh`_ module.
 Since ``simp-ssh`` uses
-     this module under the hood, the ``sshd_config_match`` resource will be available to you on any node using ``simp-ssh``.
+     this module internally, the ``sshd_config_match`` resource will be available to you on any node using ``simp-ssh``.